nadia-eecs/cs1b/hw/hw02/README.md

 ### Transpose

-Given a 2D integer array matrix, return the transpose of matrix.
+Given a 2D array matrix, return the transpose of matrix.

 The transpose of a matrix is the matrix flipped over its main diagonal, switching the matrix's row and column indices.